Scottish-Tech-Army/seescape-lone-working/docs/creation.md

 # Initial installation

 This document specifies how to perform initial installation.
 It assumes that you have set up all the [prerequisites requirements](prereqs.md).
+You should work through all sections of this document installing the various components in turn.

 *All scripts should report success and return a successful return code, or your deployment has failed.*

 ## Run scripts to deploy resources

+This step deploys the main resources you will be using.

 - Check out the repository, and change directory to the root of the repository